Th3Hypn0tist/Flypad2Joy/README.md

 My Parrot Mambo drone died by crash, so I had extra controller with no use.

 It didn't have ready driver, so I decided to make one.

 Have fun!

 ---

+# Flypad2Joy (BLE → ViGEm, Windows)

+Ultra-light bridge that maps BLE notification packets to a **virtual Xbox 360 controller** via **ViGEm**.
+Includes **idle-aware anti-spike filtering** so the first nudge after a pause won’t slam to extremes — perfect for FPV sims.

 ## What this does
 This project turns the **Parrot Flypad controller** into a fully working